 Edibility and Culinary Use

 Sheep’s Sorrel contains oxalic acid so it has a slightly sour or tangy flavor.
 It can be eaten raw or cooked, the tangy taste is a great addition to salads, but it also tastes great eaten alone.
+Take a look at this Tangy Sorrel Salad Recipe.
 The roots can also be used in soups or salads.
 There are varieties of this plant grown commercially because its unique flavor is valued.
 This is one of those wild plants that tastes just as good if not better than most foods that are commonly purchased at the grocery store.

 Sheep’s Sorrel is known as a plant with many nutrients including: Vitamin C, B, D,E, K, beta carotene, magnesium, phosphorus, and potassium.
 It is known for its antibacterial properties, and has been used to treat bacterial infections including Staph, E.coli and Salmonella.
 It is also know as a treatment for urinary and kidney dysfunction.
 Sheep’s sorrel is believed to contain more antioxidants than most herbs and is used as a Native American cancer treatment called Essiac.

 Sheep’s Sorrel contains oxalic acid just like rhubarb, spinach and some other common vegetables.
 Oxalic acid aggravates conditions such as rheumatism, arthritis, gout, kidney stones or hyperacidity.
 So if your doctor has told you to avoid oxalic acid then avoid sheep’s Sorrel.
 Side effects of overdosing on Sheep’s Sorrel could include: headache, nausea, diarrhea, and tingling of the tongue.